 6. Applicant will train at least one colleague on a provided Project Lead The Way activity in an effort to reach more students

 The more students and teachers exposed to robotics the better!
 We ask that each awarded educator share what they learn at the professional development training with at least one other teacher in order to reach as many students as possible with this initiative.

 7. Applicant will coordinate team attendance to one VEX IQ robotics competition event

 Awarded applicants will be expected to attend one competitions.
 Educators and their teams will have so much fun that they will likely want to compete as much as they can.
-Competition cost range from $20-50.
+Local competition cost range from $30-50.

 8. Applicant agrees to include TechPoint Foundation for Youth & major sponsor logos on any team t-shirts, websites, flyers, or other promotional material

 Most teams will make t-shirts, websites, promotional material and other SWAG - we just ask that you recognize TechPoint Foundation for Youth and other key sponsors.
 We will even give you stickers to put on your robot!.

 9. Applicant agrees to lead a VEX IQ robotics elementary team for two years (2018-19 and 2019-20 school year)

 This grant is designed to provide resources that educators might not otherwise have access to.
 Our hope is that this grant will get educators, students, and parents excited about robotics and STEM education, leading to the expansion of this type of programming at each participating school.
 TechPoint Foundation for Youth will also help pair STEM volunteers with each interested robotics team to help bring real-world experiences into the classroom so that students can better understand what STEM professionals do for careers.